CharanKonchada/Mikasa-AI-version-2.0/README.md

 ### 🌐 Web Intelligence in a Single Line

-* Ask anything live using `search that` — and Mikasa will:
+* Ask anything live using search button — and Mikasa will:

   1. Search the web 🧭
   2. Read the top sources 📄